Nixon vs. Kennedy (Mad Men): Plot

-The episode opens with a television presentation of voters waiting in line to cast their ballot for the 1960 United States presidential election.
-After Sterling Cooper's partners leave the office for the night, the staff commence a viewing party for the election, with Nixon clearly in the lead over Kennedy.
-The party, however, is dominated by widespread drinking and tomfoolery.
-The party takes a more comical turn when the staff discover a screenplay written by Paul.
-Several staff act out the play, concluding with Sal and Joan sharing a kiss, and Harry has a drunken affair with Pete's secretary, Hildy.
-The following morning, the office is in disarray.
+After Sterling Cooper's partners leave the office for the night, the staff commence a viewing for the 1960 United States presidential election, with Nixon in the lead over Kennedy.
+The viewing, however, becomes dominated by widespread drinking and partying.
+Ken discovers a play written by Paul, leading to the staff acting it and concluding with Sal and Joan sharing a kiss and Harry having a drunken affair with Pete's secretary, Hildy.
+The following morning, the office is in disarray, and Peggy finds money she kept in her locker missing: she reports this to building security.

-Before the party, Pete lobbies Don to promote him to head of accounts instead of the external candidate Duck Phillips, but Don remains unwilling.
-At home that night, Pete digs through Don's box of childhood memories, but draws ire from his wife for having secrets.
-The following day, Pete approaches Don with the box and when he again refuses to consider Pete for the head of accounts position, Pete threatens to use this information against Don.
-Don has a flashback to the Korean War when he views the box's contents.
-In 1950, Dick Whitman, Don's past self, meets Lieutenant Donald Draper, an engineer and Dick's sole companion at a new encampment.
-The flashback is cut short, and the distress caused leads Don to run to Rachel.
-Don attempts to convince her to run away with him, but she promptly ends their affair.
+Before the party, Pete lobbies an unwilling Don to promote him to head of accounts instead of the external candidate Duck Phillips.
+At home that night, Pete digs through Don's box of childhood memories, but draws ire from his wife for being secretive.
+The following day, Pete approaches Don and when he again refuses to consider Pete for head of accounts, Pete threatens to use the box's information against Don.
+Don has a short flashback to the Korean War when he views the box's contents, revealing that, in 1950, Dick Whitman met Lt.
+Donald Draper, an engineer and Dick's sole companion at a new encampment.
+The ensuing distress leads Don to run to Rachel and ask her to run away with him, but she promptly ends their affair.

-After a difficult conversation with Peggy about fairness and accountability, Don hires Duck as the new head of accounts, forcing Pete's hand by taking him straight away to Bert Cooper.
-Pete then tells Bert Don's true name and that he suspects him of being a deserter, but Bert acts uninterested, noting Don's dedication and value to the company.
-After Pete has left, Bert gives Don permission to fire Pete from the company, but also encourages him not to.
+Don returns to the office and finds Peggy crying, upset that two low-ranking building staff member not present the previous night were fired following her report, and that the office lacks fairness and accountability.
+Don and Pete race to Bert Cooper's office: Don informs Bert he will hire Duck, and Pete tells him Don's real name and that he suspects him of faking his death and being a deserter.
+Bert acts uninterested, noting Don's dedication and value to the company.
+After Pete leaves, Bert gives Don permission to fire Pete, but also encourages Don to "keep an eye on him".

-After their talk with Bert, Don has another flashback.
-Dick and Donald are attacked, but survive by hiding in their trench.
-During the attack, a fuel tank is hit, which causes a leak, resulting in an explosion that kills Donald.
-Dick, although wounded, switches dog tags with the disfigured Donald, allowing him to assume his identity and be awarded a Purple Heart.
-Donald's body is returned to Dick's family.
-Adam spots Dick in the train, but is unable to convince his parents before the train departs.
-The episode ends with Don entering his living room to watch Nixon's concession of the election.
+Don then has another flashback.
+During the war, Dick and Donald are attacked, but survive by hiding in their trench.
+Dick accidentally causes a fuel tanker to explode, killing Donald.
+Dick, although wounded, switches dog tags with the disfigured Donald, allowing him to assume his identity.
+Dick is awarded a Purple Heart and Donald's body is returned to Dick's family.
+Adam spots Dick on a nearby train, but Dick remains on the train as it departs.
+In the present, Don enters his living room to watch Nixon's concession of the election.